Skip to main content

 A Professional "Déjà Vu

 This news hits a nerve because I have walked in those shoes.
-Years ago, during my time in the private sector, I served as the *Chief Compliance Officer* for a staffing company.
+Years ago, in the private sector, I served as the *Chief Compliance Officer* for a staffing company.

 Just as it seems to have happened to Secretary Rodríguez Erazo, my insistence on ethics and the law made me "uncomfortable" for leadership.